Stevan Mojsilović

-Career

 Playing career

 After being promoted from the Radnički Kovin youth academy at the age of 17, Mojsilović played for the senior squad from 1983 to 1991.

 Coaching career

 Mojsilović began his coaching career early.
-He started off as Radnički Kovin head coach in 1993 and remained in that position until 1995 when he became the Dinamo Pančevo youth academy director and led it from 1995 to 1996.
+He started off as the Radnički Kovin head coach in 1993 and remained in that position until 1995 when he became the Dinamo Pančevo youth academy director and led it from 1995 to 1996.
 He was then assistant coach of Obilić from 1996 to 1998 where he was assistant coach to Dragoslav Šekularac.
-He was assistant coach of Red Star Belgrade in the 2002–03 season.
+He was assistant coach of Red Star Belgrade in the second half of the 2002–03 season.
 From 2004 to 2005 he was with Mladi Radnik in Požarevac and in 2006 he again collaborated with Šekularac, this time as assistant coach of the Serbian White Eagles of the Canadian Soccer League.
 He left the team prior to the end of the 2006 season.

 In September 2014, he became the director of football of Spartak Subotica before becoming the head coach in 2015.